-- C. The member/enrollee has a family history of diabetes consistent with autosomal dominant inheritance AND - D. The panel includes, at a minimum, the following genes: GCK, HNF1A, and HNF4A. - II.
-Multigene panel analysis to establish or confirm a diagnosis of maturity-onset diabetes of the young (MODY) (81403, 81404, 81405, 81406, 81407, 81479) is considered investigational for all other indications.
+- 1. The member/enrollee has at least one of the following: - a) Autoantibody negative, OR - b) Retained C-peptide levels, OR - C. The member/enrollee has a diagnosis of diabetes not characteristic of type 1 or type 2 diabetes, AND - 1.
+The member/enrollee has a family history of diabetes consistent with an autosomal dominant pattern of inheritance. - II.
+Multigene panel analysis to establish or confirm a diagnosis of monogenic diabetes (maturity-onset diabetes of the young (MODY)) (81403, 81404, 81405, 81406, 81407, 81479) is considered investigational for all other indications.